- Daufuskie Island Residents Only -

 FREIGHT

-Is there any plan right now to handle freight? (lumber, appliances, plants, building supplies, business supplies, etc.) If yes, what type of freight?
+Is there any plan right now to handle freight? (lumber, appliances, plants, animal feed, building supplies, business supplies, etc.) If yes, what type of freight?
 Will there be specific freight boats?

 Freight will be handled on a case-by-case basis.
-All potential freight would be charged based on the size.
-Any freight would be defined as anything over-sized or any item beyond extra luggage or groceries.
+All potential freight would be charged based on the quantity.
+Any freight would be defined as anything over-sized or any item beyond standard luggage allowances or groceries.
 Should the necessity arise and we are able to accommodate the service, we would use the luggage barge to carry over freight.
 We will not be providing a specific freight barge.
 For any large items we suggest contacting the barge out of Broad Creek.

 FERRY TRIP

-Our ferry rides will take approximately 1 hour to 1 hour 10 mins.
+Our ferry rides will take approximately 1 hour.
 We are excited to a offer consistent and reliable ferry service.

 ISLAND PRACTICES